tylersatre/serena/README.md

 #### Shell Execution and Editing Tools

+Many clients have their own shell execution tool, and by default Serena's shell tool will be disabled in them (e.g., when using the `ide-assistant` or `codex` context).
+However, when using Serena through something like Claude Desktop or ChatGPT, it is recommended to enable Serena's `execute_shell_command` tool to allow agentic behavior.

-However, it should be noted that the `execute_shell_command` tool allows for arbitrary code execution.
+It should be noted that the `execute_shell_command` tool allows for arbitrary code execution.
 When using Serena as an MCP Server, clients will typically ask the user for permission before executing a tool, so as long as the user inspects execution parameters beforehand, this should not be a problem.
-However, if you have concerns, you can choose to disable certain commands in your project's .yml configuration file.
+However, if you have concerns, you can choose to disable certain commands in your project's configuration file.
 If you only want to use Serena purely for analyzing code and suggesting implementations without modifying the codebase, you can enable read-only mode by setting `read_only: true` in your project configuration file.
 This will automatically disable all editing tools and prevent any modifications to your codebase while still